milesnov/developer/openai-with-oracle/setup/setup.md

     <copy>mkdir ~/.oci</copy>
 ```

-2. Next, create a key_file and use it to obtain a finger print as describe here: Full instructions can be found here: https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#apisigningkey_topic_How_to_Generate_an_API_Signing_Key_Console

-3. Finally, Full instructions for creating the `config` file (generally placed in `~/.oci`) can be found here: https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm#SDK_and_CLI_Configuration_File
-  However, in short, you can create the `config` file manually and simply fill in the appropriate information.
+2. You will create a key_file and a `config` file and place them in this directory.
+The config file will take the following format.
 ```
     [DEFAULT]
       user=ocid1.user.oc1..<unique_ID>